Spoken Past

 Vitruvius and Pliny documented how Roman mosaics were designed and installed.
 Learn the techniques that created pavements from Britain to…

-9 Painted Etruscan Tombs in Central Italy
+9 Painted Etruscan Tombs You Can Still Enter

 Etruscan tombs at Tarquinia preserve 2,500-year-old frescoes showing banquets, dancers, athletes, and myths painted between 530-300 BCE.